mermaid-js/mermaid/docs/n00b-gettingStarted.md

 We do not need to install anything on the server, apart from a program (like Notepad++) that can generate an html file, which is then deployed by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).

-So if you want to really simplify things when testing this out, don't use a web server at all but just create the file locally and drag it into your browser window.
-It is the browser which does all the work of rendering mermaid!
+So if you want to really simplify things when testing this out, don't use a web server at all but just create an HTML file locally and drag it into your browser window.
+The browser will do the work of rendering the mermaid diagrams according to the descriptions you've given!

-### Here are instructions for creating an html file with mermaid code:
 ### Note that all this is written in the html `<body>` section of the web page.

 When writing the html file, we give the web browser three instructions inside the html code: